HesthaNeo/hq-access-switching/README.md

                 <img width="869" height="526" alt="Screenshot 2026-02-07 161746" src="https://github.com/user-attachments/assets/d60e1916-9caa-43dd-bbd8-5017a862837b" />
                 <img width="871" height="530" alt="Screenshot 2026-02-07 161828" src="https://github.com/user-attachments/assets/10589e89-a61f-4bb0-b4dd-1d741ac01eaf" />
              <p><em>- As you can see, all of our vlans were successfully transferred over from our core switches to the access switches using VTP protocol.</em></p>
+        <h3>Step 9: Verify Connectivity In The Network</h3>
+            <p>- In this step, we did basic configuration for both of the switches including changing their hostnames, setting their time zones, enabling SSH, setting domain names, adding securiting to console and vty lines for SSH, and creating user profiles with a password the devices</p>